giovannisampaio/booking_data_analysis/README.md

 In this project we analyzed a generic dataset with no clear definitions with the objective of generate insights and tell a history on it.

-To do that we focused on three main steps:
+To do that we followed three main steps:
 1. Data Understanding: where we draw some basic initial assumptions about the dataset;
-2. Data Preparation, where we adjust our data set by cleaning, completing and adding features;
+2. Data Preparation: where we adjust our data set by cleaning, completing and adding features;
-3. Exploratory Data Analysis (EDA), where we deepen our understanding about the dataset by relying on Pivote tables and Data Visualization techniques.
+3. Exploratory Data Analysis (EDA): where we deepen our understanding about the dataset by relying on Pivote tables and Data Visualization techniques.

 ## Code and Resources
 **Python Version:** 3.9.5